Chemistry and Biochemistry Club

 The following describes the policy and procedures by which students in chemistry lab courses may make up laboratories if the course instructor of record wishes to allow.
 Instructors and teaching assistants should urge their students to complete the lab during the assigned week and state that only extraordinary circumstances (as you judge each case) will merit permission to make up a lab.

 A lab experiment may be made up the week the experiment is missed or the week following the missed experiment.
 Policies on making up labs are course instructor and/or course/lab dependent so rules of make-up labs should be specifically discussed the first week.
 The student must see the course instructor to schedule a make-up time.
 This must be done at least 24 hours prior to the scheduled make-up lab.
+This needs to be communicated to the students.

 Checking Out of Lab